nyudenkov/nyudenkov/README.md

 ## Hi there 👋

-- 🇦🇲 I live in Yerevan, Armenia.
+- 🇦🇲 I live in Gyumru, Armenia.
 Originally from Russia.
 - 🛰 Working at [evvve](https://evvve.net/) now
 - 🤖 Generally I'm writing on Python.
 Sometimes Rust
 - ✉️ You can shoot me an email at [fmajesty@pm.me](mailto:fmajesty@pm.me)